Cassandra L. Feeney

 U.S. Court of Appeals 1st Circuit

 As a trial attorney, Cassandra L. Feeney represents clients in both state and federal courts in Rhode Island, Massachusetts, and Connecticut, as well as before administrative and licensing boards.
-Cassandra specializes in:
+Cassandra practices:

 - medical-malpractice defense,